Describe in detail the relationship between the client and the EJB.

 In the next lesson I will explain how you write the code for the home interface that is used by the container to build the home object.

-In the next lesson, you will be introduced to the home object and the home interface it implements.
+In addition, you will be introduced to the home object and the home interface it implements.